HelmholtzAI-Consultants-Munich/PySDDR/README.md

 ### Orthogonalization

-Orthogonalization ensures identifiability of the data by a decomposition of covariates corresponding to the linear, structured and unstructured  part of the data.
+Orthogonalization ensures identifiability of the data by a decomposition of covariates corresponding to the data of the structured and unstructured part.
 It occurs in two parts of the network.
-The first is performed once during preprocessing and only if linear features are a subset of the structured inputs.
-For example ```spline(x3, bs='bs', df=9, degree=3)``` is orthogonalized with respect to the intercept and x3.
+The first orthogonalization is computed during preprocessing and only if linear features are a subset of the smoothing term inputs.
+For example in ```~ 1 + x3 + spline(x3, bs='bs', df=9, degree=3)```, ```spline(x3, bs='bs', df=9, degree=3)``` is orthogonalized with respect to the intercept and x3.
 If any terms x2, x4 etc. are present they are ignored in this orthogonalization step.
-The second orthogonalization occurs in every forward step of the network and follows the same principle as before: it only occurs if structured features are a subset of the unstructured inputs.
+The second orthogonalization occurs in every forward step of the network and follows the same principle as before: it only occurs if linear or smoothing features are a subset of the unstructured termsinputs.
 The formula used for the ortogonalization is the same in both cases and can be described as follows:

 Assume we have structured data $X$ and unstructured data $U$ which pass through the deep networks (defined by the user) and concatenated giving latent features $$\hat{U} = d(U)$$.
 Then we can replace $$\hat{U}$$ with $$\tilde{U} = P_{orthog}\hat{U}$$